Paris MegaCities ShortDocs

 How can I apply to the contest ?

 All applications must be done, through our website.
-Applicants must fill the docmaker registration form (name, email address, description of the ShortDoc, the megacity where the ShortDoc was shooted and other personal details) and accept the Festival’s terms and conditions.
-Then, applicants will have to upload their ShortDoc, a short description and a picture which best represents your short documentary film into a specific digital platform (shortfilmdepot).
+Applicants must fill the docmaker registration form (name, first name, email address, description of the ShortDoc, the megacity where the ShortDoc was shooted and other personal details) and accept the Festival’s terms and conditions.
+Then, applicants will have to upload their ShortDoc, a short description and a picture which best represents the short documentary film into a specific digital platform (shortfilmdepot).